 Printing Patterns are then printed onto the lengths of fabric and both sides are coated to make the fabric water-repellent.

-Cutting The fabric is then cut to sewing patterns.
+Cutting The fabric is then cut into sewing patterns.
 These patterns are laid out so that the fabric is used efficiently.
 No usable fabric scraps are used for padding.

-Sewing The fabric pieces cut from the patterns are then used to sew our wonderful product.
+Sewing The pieces of fabric cut from the patterns are then used to sew our wonderful product.